chl33/og3/README.md

 The og3 library is designed to help write applications for ESP microprocessors using the Arduino environment.
 It was written especially to support MQTT applications and interface with [Home Assistant](https://www.home-assistant.io/).
 This library is designed to be used with the [Platformio](https://platformio.org/) development environment.

 Note that this code is a work in progress and should be considered alpha or beta quality.
 It is suitable for DIY projects at this point.
+The APIs of this code are still slowly evolving over time.

 - [Modules and the ModuleSystem](docs/modules.md).
 This system helps to break an application into a set of reusable modules which can work together.
 - [Tasks](docs/scheduled-tasks.md).
 This is a utility for running scheduled tasks.